Top 10 Cambodian Street Food: A Culinary Adventure

 Chive Cakes: Street Snack

-Chive cakes (Num Kachay) are crispy, savory snacks made from rice flour and chives, served with dipping sauces.
+Chive Cakes (Num Kachay) are crispy, savory rice flour snacks filled with chives, served with tangy dipping sauces.

 Recipe